michaniets/french-childes/processing-childes.md

 `-p <parameters>` launches the TreeTagger annotation.
 - The script will create a temporary file ('tagthis.tmp')
 - The tagger will analyse it and store the result in 'tagged.tmp'.
-- The script will merge the result into the csv
+- The script will merge the result into the csv table, overwriting/filling columns pos and lemma.

 - **Using TreeTagger for tagging**:
   ```bash